tobixen/thrash-protect/README.md

 boxes to become just slightly degraded instead of completely thrashed, all until the offending processes ends or the oom killer kicks in.

+As of 2014-09, the development seems to have stagnated - for the very simple reason that it seems to work well enough for me.

 Problem
 -------